 Take below for example — right before bed at 11:45pm, I had a bowl of popcorn.
 I experienced an initial glucose spike, but the real insight is what happened during the night long while I slept.
 Generally, if I consume popcorn during daytime hours, it will give me a small glucose spike, but then come back to normal glucose levels within two hours of eating.

 When I ate it right before going to bed, my nighttime glucose values stayed elevated until I woke up the next morning.
-Usually, my nighttime glucose values are between 70–80 while I sleep.
+Usually, my nighttime glucose values are between 70–80 mg/dL while I sleep.
 Imagine if I did this every single night and had no idea this was happening!
 It would easily bring my average glucose up to alarming levels.

 The most significant non-food variable that affected my glucose levels is, unsurprisingly, STRESS!
 While wearing the CGM, I had just started another job on top of my full-time job.
 I was working all the time, barely sleeping, and always stressed about finding enough time in the day to get everything done.

 While this was happening, I watched my fasting glucose values consistently rise and wondered what the heck was going on.
 If anything, I was eating less than usual and still exercising to cope with my added stressors.
-After digging into the research, it became clear that elevated cortisol (the stress hormone) can drive up fasting glucose values higher than any other factor (ref.)
+After digging into the research, it became clear that elevated cortisol (the stress hormone) can drive up fasting glucose values higher than any other factor (Source)

 When our cortisol levels are consistently high, this sends signals to the brain and liver that we need to make extra glucose (gluconeogenesis) and decrease our insulin sensitivity to assure that excess glucose is available to handle the stressor at hand.
-If this behavior is consistent over time, it dramatically increases our risk of developing chronic conditions such as type 2 diabetes (ref.)
+If this behavior is consistent over time, it dramatically increases our risk of developing chronic conditions such as type 2 diabetes (Source)

 Below is a typical day for me.
 You can see that there is some glucose variability throughout the day.
 However, most of the time, I am staying between 70–100.